IntelliTect-Samples/Monty-and-the-Beanstalk/README.md

-# Monty and the Beanstalk
+# Monty and the Beanstalk :snake:
 An AWS Elastic Beanstalk example using Python